Jonathan I. Schwartz

 Jonathan Ian Schwartz (born October 20, 1965) is an American businessman.
-He is currently president and CEO of CareZone, a firm devoted to lowering the price of prescription drugs for those facing chronic illness.
+He is president and CEO of CareZone, a firm intending to lower the price of prescription drugs for people with chronic illness.

-Before founding CareZone, Schwartz had a nearly 15-year tenure with Sun Microsystems, culminating in his serving as CEO just prior to and during the company's battle for survival during the American financial crisis, and its subsequent acquisition by Oracle.
+Before founding CareZone, Schwartz had a nearly 15-year tenure with Sun Microsystems, culminating in being its CEO just prior to and during the company's battle for survival during the 2008 financial crisis, and its subsequent acquisition by Oracle.

 He was also the founder and chief executive officer of Lighthouse Design, Ltd., a software company focused on the NeXTSTEP platform.
 Lighthouse was acquired by Sun in 1996.

 Background

-Schwartz was born in Southern California, and spent much of his childhood moving between the West Coast and Washington, D.C., ultimately graduating in 1983 from Bethesda-Chevy Chase High School in Bethesda, Maryland.
+Schwartz was born in Southern California, and spent much of his childhood moving between the West Coast and Washington, D.C., graduating in 1983 from Bethesda-Chevy Chase High School in Bethesda, Maryland.
 With aspirations of becoming an architect, in 1983 he entered college at Carnegie Mellon University, and subsequently transferred to Wesleyan University in 1984.
 At Wesleyan, he ran short of funds and was preparing to drop out, when a friend suggested he apply for a scholarship, the Gilbert Clee Scholarship.
 He was awarded the scholarship, which funded the remainder of his university expenses.
 He received dual degrees in mathematics and economics.

-He is of mixed origin, a fact he did not discover until late in his life.
-He is one quarter Indian and one quarter Welsh on his mother's side, and one quarter Hungarian, and one quarter Russian on his father's side.

 In 1987, Schwartz was nearly killed while riding on the Amtrak Colonial train that crashed in Chase, Maryland.
 He is cited in interviews as saying the incident had a profound impact on his life.

 Career

-Schwartz started his career in 1987 at McKinsey & Company in New York City, focused on serving consumer products and financial services companies.
+Schwartz started his career in 1987 at McKinsey & Company in New York City.
 In 1989, Schwartz left McKinsey and moved to Chevy Chase, Maryland, where he was a co-founder of Lighthouse Design, a company focused on building software for NeXT Computer, Inc. In the early 1990s, Lighthouse Design moved to San Mateo, California.
 Eventually, Schwartz became chief executive officer of Lighthouse.

 In 1996, with NeXT failing in the marketplace and the internet beginning to explode globally, Lighthouse was acquired by Sun Microsystems.

 He began his career at Sun working for Eric Schmidt, then the head of Sun Labs.
 After Schmidt's departure for Novell, Schwartz became the director of product marketing for JavaSoft in 1997 and then transitioned through a series of vice president positions.
 In 2004, Schwartz was promoted to president and chief operating officer of Sun.
 He eventually succeeded Scott McNealy as CEO in April 2006.